 If you’re like me, you’ve most likely spent a significant amount of time sitting around with your head in the clouds daydreaming about a life where you get to travel more…and get paid for it!
 These kinds of jobs do exist, so if you’re looking for a change in career, you might consider one of these options:

-This is the one I am working towards.
 This “job” actually encompasses a lot of different professions that have the ability to work independent of a specific location.
 That is, anybody who can work remotely online, really.
 This can include graphic designers, web developers, writers, and even some data entry and admin positions.
 There are a few ways to get into this kind of work, but most do involve working in the field in a location beforehand to get some experience and positive recommendations under your belt.
 You can either find a company that will hire you to work remotely, or you can freelance.

 Resources and information for aspiring digital nomads: